Dental Office Telephone Tactics For 3 Sticky Situations

 I would suggest you check your caller ID to see if the call coming in at that moment needs your immediate attention.
 Ideally, you want to answer every call as it comes in, so do your best to do that.

 Both of these people are equally important, and you certainly want them to feel that in the way you care for them.

 “Please excuse me, Sally.
-Would you mind if I answer this call and make sure everything is ok?
+Would you mind if I answer this call?
 I’ll be right back with you.
 Thank you so much.”